samiuljahan/FDAI_BOT/README.md

 # FDAI_BOT
-This is the code that own the Capegimini SpaceRobots Programming Contest held at Hoschule Fulda Univeristy of Applied Sciences, Fulda, Germany.
+This is the code that own the Capegimini SpaceRobots Programming Contest held at Hochschule Fulda Univeristy of Applied Sciences, Fulda, Germany.
 The event was organized by the Department of Applied Computer Sciences and sponsored by Capegimini.